TIBHannover/ConfIDent_schema/project/docs/confident_schema.md

      * [Contributor➞type](Contributor_type.md) - A property to provide the information whether the contributor is an organization or person.
      * [Deadline➞type](Deadline_type.md) - A propery to provide the type of the deadline.
      * [Event➞type](Event_type.md) - A property to provide the format of an academic event according to the possible values of the [Event Type](EventType.md) enum.
-     * [Metric➞type](Metric_type.md) - A property to provide the type of relation between academic events.
+     * [Metric➞type](Metric_type.md) - A property to provide the type of metric according to the permissible values defined in the [Metric Type Enum](MetricType.md).
+If the metric type "review process" is used, one of the permissible values defined in the [Review Process Type](ReviewProcessType.md) must be provided using the [Metric String Value](str_value.md) property.
      * [ProcessRelation➞type](ProcessRelation_type.md) - A property to provide the type of process relation.
  * [➞street](venue__street.md) - The street of the venue including the house number seperated by comma.
  * [➞zip_code](venue__zip_code.md) - The zip code of the venue.